OpenTermsArchive/deployment/README.md

 ansible-playbook playbook.yml --vault-password-file vault.key
 ```

-Please note that the data will be stored unencrypted on the deployment server.
+Please note that encrypted files will be decrypted and stored in plaintext on the deployment server.
+Always protect access to your production server.

 ### Refining playbook execution